wf2213/TwoGroupAEVisualization/README.md

     * Treatment arm you would like to be used to sort all the plots
     * Whether you would like to plot count or percent
     * Whether you would like to use abbreviation for the categories in the plots
-* `TypeHorizontalBar.R` and `TypeVerticalBar.R` can only used to visualize AE data summarized on the type level.
-To use the functions to plot the graphs, you will be specifying:
+* `TypeHorizontalBar.R` and `TypeVerticalBar.R` can only be used to visualize AE data summarized on the AE type level.
+To use the functions to plot the graphs, you can specify:
   * circular1(df_pt_ae, tox_include)
   * circular2(df_pt_ae, tox_include)
 * `CatHorizontalBar.R` , `CatVerticalBar.R` , `CatCombinedCircular.R` and `CatSeparateCircular.R` are used to visualize AE data summarized on the category level.
-To use the functions to plot the graphs, you will be specifying:
+To use the functions to plot the graphs, you can specify:
   * circular3(df_pt_cat, tox_include)
   * circular4(df_pt_cat, tox_include)
   * circular5(df_pt_cat, tox_include)